It’s no secret that the economy is going through some serious ups and downs at the moment.

 One of the key outcomes of a recession is high unemployment.

-And even though you may be completely crushed that you were let go of your job, you can actually use that opportunity to invest in yourself.
+And even though you may be completely crushed that you were let go from your job, you can actually use that opportunity to invest in yourself.

 That’s of course assuming you have: